SarandeepSingh17/UserManagement/README.md

 - Searchable table in the User Details tab.
 - Enable a click action on any user in the search results to open a popup/modal with a button to generate a report for the selected user.
+- Tabbed Layout to switch between two components using React Router and Routes

 ## Getting Started